TelerikAcademy/Mobile-Applications-with-NativeScript/README.md

 <!-- Overview -->
 The "Mobile applications with NativeScript" course shows the student how to create cross-platform applications using JavaScript.

-The topics of the course will cover the platform Telerik NativeScript, that allows the creation of **native** applications using JavaScript (TypeScript), CSS and HTML.
+The topics of the course will cover the platform Telerik NativeScript, that allows the creation of **native** applications using JavaScript (TypeScript), CSS and XML.

 <!-- Prerequisits -->
 To take part in the course, all participants must have advanced skills in JavaScript and modular JavaScript.
 Basic CSS and HTML skills are a plus